 This rustic Vegan Soda Bread is such an easy vegan bread recipe.
-It’s a yeast, dairy, and egg-free bread that is really quick to make with no kneading or complicated shaping involved.
-Enjoy it fresh from the oven, slathered with vegan butter and dipped in some Vegan Irish Stew!
+It’s yeast, dairy, egg-free bread, and quick to make with no kneading or complicated shaping.
+Enjoy fresh from the oven, slathered with melty vegan butter, and dipped in Vegan Irish Stew!

 💌 SAVE THIS RECIPE!